 These values are floating point numbers that must be quantized according to the bit widths of the linear and exponential components of the coefficients as they appear in the register map.
 Note that the calculations that follow indicate a positive value for the register entries of β and γ .
-The reason is that β and γ , which are supposed to be negative values, are stored in the AD9547 registers as positive values.
-The AD9547 converts the stored values to negative numbers within its signal processing core.
-A detailed description of the register value computations for α , β , γ , and δ follows.

-Calculation of the a Register Values
+The reason is that β and γ , which are supposed to be negative values, are stored in the AD9548 registers as positive values.
+The AD9548 converts the stored values to negative numbers within its signal processing core.
+A detailed description of the register value computations for $\alpha,\,\beta,\,\gamma,$ and δ is contained in the Calculation of the α Register Values section to the Calculation of the δ Register Values section.